 This practice is about 75% movement and ends with 25% bodywork if Thai yoga bodywork is desired.
 You’ll finish with a feeling of accomplishment and with a feeling of inner balance.

-These sessions an excellent choice for people who do not often have a chance to relax or who are suffering from chronic stress, and is appropriate for those who have suffered trauma and need to release in a safe environment.
-It’s a good choice for those who never “take time for themselves” and wish to feel grounded or deeply at rest.
-You’ll feel calm, centered and relaxed after our session.
+These sessions an excellent choice for people who do not often have a chance to relax or who are suffering from chronic stress, and they are appropriate for those who have suffered trauma and need to release in a safe environment.
+Restorative is also a good choice for those who never “take time for themselves” and need a framework for that commitment.
+These sessions will hel you feel grounded, or find deep rest.

 Somatic Support Sessions

 Sessions are designed to support life transitions.
-These sessions can be very helpful for woman with peri-menopause and menopause symptoms - but the session’s principals and techniques can support you through other life transitions such as after a death of a loved one, the loss of a job, loneliness, or ongoing marital problems.
+These sessions can be very helpful for woman with peri-menopause and menopause symptoms - but the session’s principals and techniques can support you through other life transitions such after a death of a loved one, loneliness, or through the joy of pregnancy (I have an education and experience with pre-natal yoga.).
 The heart of the session is intuitive movement, seamlessly developed in-collaboration together with the goal of balancing the nervous system and releasing the burden of unnecessary stress.
 Each sessions might be very different, varying from person-to-person and from session-to-session.
 Some sessions develop into dynamic and challenge movement while others are quiet, relaxed and the movement is almost invisible.

 The underlying principal for me is to “meet you where you are” in a respectable and safe space.
 You won’t be asked to “heal” or fix yourself in this space.
 Instead, this is a place to find respite and witness the person you are in the moment as a way of accepting life as it unfolds.

-Ask if you would like these additions to your session: aromatherapy, pranayama (for improved breathing and mental clarity), yoga nidra (technique to help you face life's challenges and enhance a sense of peace and contentment), guided meditation, mindfulness practice, personalized home practice development, and herbal medicine.
-You can request rates for partners and small groups.
+These are sometimes woven into our work together, but ask if you would like these specific additions to a session: aromatherapy, pranayama (for improved breathing and mental clarity), yoga nidra (technique to help you face life's challenges and enhance a sense of peace and contentment), guided meditation, and concrete personalized in-home practice development.
+You can request rates for partners and small groups, too.